Coronavirus: HSE braces for possible peak of Covid-19 cases in mid-April

 “The recommendations around cocooning are critical because those are the people who will be the ones who will require ICU beds and who may be at risk of dying if they get infected,” she said.

-Asked if the Government may have to exceed the lockdown on public movement may have to be extended beyond Easter Sunday, April 12th, Dr Doyle said this depended on public compliance.
+Asked if the restrictions on public movement may have to be extended beyond Easter Sunday, April 12th, Dr Doyle said this depended on public compliance.

 “If people can comply with those [recommendations], then what is being done may be adequate but it needs to be kept under constant review,” she said at the briefing.

-There have been 36 coronavirus-related deaths in the Republic and 2,415 confirmed cases after the State’s health emergency team reported 14 more deaths and 294 new cases on Saturday.
+There have been 36 coronavirus-related deaths in the Republic and 2,415 confirmed cases after the State’s National Public Health Emergency Team (NPHET) reported 14 more deaths and 294 new cases on Saturday.

 Mr Reid warned that the country’s hospitals and health system would come “under very significant pressure” over the coming weeks.